sacheendra/appbase-apidoc/README.md

 ```
  - __property__ _(optional)_ `String`
  - __value__ `String/Number/Appbase Reference` - Giving null or undefined as the value removes the property
- - __index__ `Number` - The property is inserted at the index. i.e., Things after that are moved back by 1.
+ - __index__ `Number` - The property is inserted at the index, things after that are moved back by 1.
 Push is same as inserting at 0.
 Enqueue is same as inserting at -1.
  - __callback__ - with args: (err,new obj snapshot)

 If no __property__ is given while inserting an _Appbase object_, object's __uuid__ will be set as the __property__ name

 #### Returns
-The same `Appbase` reference, to allow chaining of set methods
+The same `Appbase` reference, to allow chaining of methods

 #### Example